yuvalas/fifa/README.md

 -define(MONITOR_LONG_NAME_A, 'monitorA@<Your-Computer-Name>').
 ```

-In order to run the project locally (on one compute) you have to open 5 terminals on the path that contains all of the erlang files (.erl).
+In order to run the project locally (on one computer) you have to open 5 terminals on the path that contains all of the erlang files (.erl).

 Then you should type the following command in this manner: